james-card/NanoOs/docs/2025-XX-XX_User-Shell.md

 # XX-Xxx-2025 - User Shell

 Time to make a shell for user space!
 Well, actually, I needed to make a little more than that.
 I also needed an init process to manage user logins.
 Regardless, though, I needed a lot of infrastructure and I needed it both in kernel space and in user space.
-Fortunately, I didn't need very much in kernel space because flash was very tight.

 The first thing I started with was making a proper `strlen` function for my "Hello, world!" program rather calculating the length inline in the `_start` function.
 This turned out to be a bigger problem than I thought it would be for a variety of reasons.
 The first reason was that the linker put the `strlen` function at the beginning of the binary instead of the `_start` function, so my VM was crashing.
 After I got that resolved, the program did run correctly.
 It was significantly slower than before due to the extra function call and the different memory alignment, but it was still over 1 kHz, so I'm not going to complain.